rcy0228/azure-spring-cloud-training/02-build-a-simple-spring-boot-microservice/README.md

    az spring app create -n simple-microservice -s azure-spring-apps-lab-DID -g spring-apps-workshop-DID --assign-endpoint true --cpu 1 --memory 1Gi --instance-count 1
    ```

-5. Now you can build your **simple-microservice** project and deploy it to Azure Spring Cloud by running the below command.
+5. Now you can build your **simple-microservice** project and deploy it to Azure Spring Apps by running the below command.

      ```bash
      cd simple-microservice